neondatabase/website/content/docs/introduction/billing.md

 ### Project storage

-The _Project storage_ metric counts the amount of data stored in your Neon projects.
+The _Project storage_ metric counts the amount of data stored in all of your Neon projects.
 Project storage is the sum of two values:

-1. The logical size of of all databases in your Neon projects at a point in time (a snapshot), which includes PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
+1. The logical size of of all databases in your Neon projects, which includes PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
+You can think of this as a _snapshot_ of your data at a point in time.
 2. The size of retained Write-Ahead Log (WAL), which is a record of data changes.
 Two factors determine the size of retained WAL:
-   - Your _point-in-time-recovery window_, which you can think of as retained history.
+   - Your _point-in-time-recovery window_, which you can think of as a _retained data history_.
 Neon retains a data history in the form of WAL records.
-The default point-in-time-restore window is seven days, which means that Neon stores 7 days of data history.
-Data that falls out of this window can no longer be accessed and is evicted from storage.
+The default point-in-time-restore window is seven days, which means that Neon stores seven days of data history.
+Data that falls out of this window is evicted from storage and no longer counted as project storage.

        ```text
        main   ---------########>